Skip to main content

 On the coast, the climate is warm all year round, with a hotter period from November to April and a relatively cool period from June to September.

-In January and February, there is little rain, while in March and December, some showers may occur in the southern part of the coast (see Mombasa).
+In January and February, there is little rain, while in March and December, some showers may occur in the southern part of the coast (see Malindi, Mombasa).

 The long rains season here occurs later than in the rest of Kenya, and runs from April to June, with May as the wettest month.